liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/02-retrieve-and-display-entries.markdown

 ![Figure 2: The entries for the selected guestbook now display in your app.](../../images/android-guestbook-entries.png)

 Congratulations!
-Up to this point, you've successfully built the Liferay Mobile SDK and used it in an Android app to to retrieve and display a custom portlet's entities.
-That's all the app does though: display the entities.
-Mobile users typically want more in an app.
-They want to be able to do all or most of the things they can do in the portlet.
-In the next series of articles in this learning path, you'll add the functionality to let users add, update, and delete guestbooks and entries.
+You've successfully built the Liferay Mobile SDK and used it in an Android app to to retrieve and display a custom portlet's entities.